ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

 Sometimes you'll also get an error message that says "Not enough ETH to send", it is because your account doesn’t have enough ETH to cover the cost of gas.
 If the gas money > amount of tip, the transaction will be reverted.

 The term **gas money** does not actually refer to the units of gas for a vehicle.
-It’s an amount you need to pay for the computation.
+It’s an amount you need to pay for the *computation*.
 The price of gas (in *gwei*) fluctuates daily, but all unused gas is going to be refunded at the end of a transaction.
-But if the transaction fails, you’ll use up all your gas money and receive nothing back.
+If the transaction fails, however, you’ll use up all your gas money and receive _**nothing**_ back.

 **Total cost of transaction or TX = Gas Limit * Gas Price**

-In our code, we’ve specified 50000 as the gas limit, or the maximum of gas money you are willing to spend for the transaction.
-A standard transaction in ETH will require 21000, so by if it succeeds the remaining (50000 – 21000) will be returned to your wallet.
+In our code, we’ve specified 50000 as the gas limit (written as just 'gas').
+It's the maximum amount of gas money you are willing to spend for the transaction.
+A standard transaction in ETH will require 21000, so by Ethereum's standard, if the transfer goes through the remaining (50000 – 21000) will be returned to your wallet.

-The calculation is different when you’re sending tokens, and the gas money can go anywhere between 50000 to 100000.
+Our calculation is different when you’re sending <b>tokens</b>, and the gas money can go anywhere between 50000 to 100000.
 </div>
 <div class="fix-7x-12 toCenter mb-5 w3-medium"><h2 class="font-weight-bold">MetaMask on GitHub</h2></div>
 <div class="fix-7x-12 toCenter mb-0 w3-medium" markdown="1">

 This entire code has been made available on GitHub, so be sure to check out the repo at [https://github.com/MetaMask/TipButton](https://github.com/MetaMask/TipButton).
-Kudos to MetaMask for making this available for us.
+Kudos to MetaMask.

 Of course there are ways we can make this code better, but that requires a bit of payment testing to get right.